-The origins of our Congregation in Belgium are threefold: Jupille (founded by Trier – Germany) in 1878; La Hulpe (grew out of Roule – Brussels) and Berlaymont (merged with Jupille in 1939).
+The Congregation in Belgium has a threefold origin: Jupille (founded by Trier - Germany) in 1878; La Hulpe (from Roule - Bruxelles) and Berlaymont (merged with Jupille in 1939).

-Three schools are run in the spirit of the Congregation: La Hulpe, Jupille and Berlaymont.
-They seek to form young people who can contribute to the development of a supportive and pluralist society, open to other cultures, who will engage and take a lead in the society of the future.
+Three schools live from the spirit of the Congregation: La Hulpe, Jupille and Berlaymont.
+They aim to train young people capable of contributing to the development of a united, pluralist society open to other cultures; young actors responsible for the society of tomorrow.